Lilianada/Lilyslab/Content/writings/how-i-use-obsidian-as-my-cms.md.md

 While Notion served me well for a time, the bugs in its renderer pushed me to find a more stable solution for managing my content.
 Obsidian’s local-first approach, markdown support, and flexibility made it an ideal choice for my content management system.
 Whether you’re a writer, developer, or creative professional, Obsidian offers an efficient and customizable way to manage your content and integrate it with other tools.

 If you’re looking for a reliable, flexible, and customizable CMS, I highly recommend giving Obsidian a try.
 It’s been a game-changer for me, and I’m excited to continue using it to organize and display my work.

----

-[^1]

-[^1]: **Obsidian’s Open Ecosystem**: Obsidian’s flexibility isn’t just limited to its native features—it also supports a wide range of community plugins that further enhance its capabilities, from task management to knowledge graph visualization.
-This open ecosystem is one of the reasons I was able to tailor Obsidian to meet my specific CMS needs.